tandrea/create-your-own-adventure/english/netflix/netflix.md

 But, since it was Lent I decided to

-Watch the Passion of the Christ instead
+Watch the Passion of the Christ instead.

+Once that was over I decided to watch the lesser known

+but excellent Netflix series "LillyHammer".